NATO Submarine Rescue System: History

+Rescue procedure

-On receipt of a 'SUBSUNK' alert that a submarine is in difficulties, the submarine operator will initiate the NSRS call-out procedure.
-The intervention system, which is centered upon an off-the-shelf remotely operated vehicle (ROV) will mobilise to the scene about 24 hours in advance of the full rescue system.
-Once on-site it will locate the distressed submarine (DISSUB), establish communications, conduct damage assessment and prepare the DISSUB for rescue operations.
+When a 'SUBSUNK' alert, which messages that a submarine is in difficulties is received, the operator of the submarine will initiate the NSRS call-out procedure.
+The intervention system, which is upon a ready-made remotely operated vehicle (ROV) will dispatch to the location approximately 24 hours in advance of the full rescue system.
+Once the ROV arrives it will locate the distressed submarine, establish communications, conduct damage assessment, and prepare the submarine for rescue operations.

 The Submarine Rescue Vehicle (SRV) along with a portable launch and recovery system (PLARS), support and operating equipment and the hyperbaric treatment complex (known as the Transfer Under Pressure (TUP) equipment) will arrive approximately 24 hours later.
-All equipment and personnel will be flown to the mobilisation port for embarkation on a suitable mother ship.
-The embarkation will take less than 18 hours and the mother ship will then sail to the scene where the SRV will be launched.
+All equipment and personnel will be flown to the mobilisation port for embarkation on a suitable mobilisation ship.
+The embarkation will take less than 18 hours and the mobilisation ship will then sail to the scene where the SRV will be launched.
 The aim is to achieve time-to-first-rescue of 72 hours, with personnel being brought to the surface in groups of 12, and transferring them to the NSRS hyperbaric treatment facility if necessary.

 The NSRS is based at HM Naval Base Clyde in the UK.